magentodevtool/magentodevtool/README.md

 >Documentation is incomplete yet.
 >Any references to ISM eCompany were removed from the sources thus not everything will go perfect to you.

-# History
-The first version was created by Team Leader Alexander Veselovsky for personal use in order to be able to perform bunch of deployments quickly.
-The Devtool got viral and in a short time it became obligatory for all members as it reduces mistakes and makes complex teaching of new members much easier.
-All that years the Devtool is a full-fledged internal project inside ISM eCompany and it got a lot of features and improvements.

 # Main features
 * Magento deployments
 * Create development copy of a project including auto database configuration